-Stay one step ahead of dangerous weather and air quality hazards with focused, privacy-respecting alerts instead of noise.
+Stay ahead of dangerous weather and air quality hazards with focused, privacy-respecting alerts instead of noise.

 Why Adapte?

-• Free and accessible: Adapte was created in response to worsening extreme-heat scenarios and is intended to stay as accessible as possible, without ads or attention-driven design.
+- Free and accessible: Adapte was created in response to worsening extreme-heat scenarios and is intended to stay as accessible as possible, without ads or manipulative attention-driven design.

-• Privacy-first: No account to create, no analytics SDK, no advertising trackers.
+- Privacy-first: No account to create, no analytics, no advertising trackers.
 Your chosen settings live on your device instead of in a cloud profile.

-• Customizable experience: Choose between Impressionist and Art Deco themes, light or dark mode, and adjustable text size, with language support for English, French, and Spanish.
+- Customizable experience: Choose between light or dark mode, adjustable text size, with language support for Chinese Simplified, and Chinese Traditional, English, French, German, Hindi, Italian, Japanese, Korean, Portuguese, and Spanish.
+(Fluency in non-English is not guaranteed)

 Key features